Fluid flow simulations through different immature sandstone reservoirs (CASP.RFP.2)

 - Geotechnical report – This will include a full description of model design, input parameters and graphical model outputs, and a discussion of how provenance and diagenetic drivers influence CO2 interactions within immature sandstone reservoirs.
 A results matrix will be generated to facilitate risk assessment where well injection sites are expected to have different reservoir compositions compared with well control.

-The project will launch at the beginning of October 2023 and has a planned duration of 14 months.
+The project has a planned duration of 14 months.

 Contact: Michael Flowerdew for further information about this research and licensing options.

 - Mudrock Seals in CO2 Storage Systems Thematic Research